kotodharma/UHWPL/README.txt

-LaTeX/BibTeX styling for University of Hawai'i Working Papers in Linguistics Adapted from Dan Jurafsky's "lsalike" styles by David J. Iannucci
+LaTeX/BibTeX styling for University of Hawai'i Working Papers in Linguistics Bibliography adapted from Dan Jurafsky's "lsalike" by David J. Iannucci